thufschmitt/tix-papers/nix-light/description.md

 ##### Pattern-matching

-The pattern-matching in Nix-light has a rather classical semantic for a lazy language, with the simplification that as patterns are not recursive, the argument is either non-evaluated at all, or evaluated in head normal form.
+Pattern-matching in Nix-light has a rather classical semantic for a lazy language, with the simplification that as patterns are not recursive, the argument is either non-evaluated at all, or evaluated in head normal form.